-Quid pro quo harassment occurs when the "submission to or rejection of" requests for sexual favors "is used as the basis for employment decisions affecting" an individual.29 Thus, quid pro quo harassment falls within Title VII's "because of . . . sex" requirement because a sexual favor would not have been solicited but for the sex of the person harassed.30 To prove quid pro quo sexual harassment under most state laws, a plaintiff must show that: (1) the plaintiff belongs to a protected class under anti-discrimination law; (2) the harassment allegedly experienced was based on sex; (3) the harassment was unwelcome; (4) the plaintiff was subjected to unwelcome sexual harassment in the form of sexual advances or requests for sexual favors; and (5) the plaintiff's submission to the unwelcome advances was an express or implied condition for receiving job benefits, or the plaintiff's refusal to submit resulted in a tangible job detriment such as reduction in pay, failure to obtain a raise or to receive benefits, or termination of
+Quid pro quo harassment occurs when the "submission to or rejection of" requests for sexual favors "is used as the basis for employment decisions affecting" an individual.29 Thus, quid pro quo harassment falls within Title VII's "because of . . . sex" requirement because a sexual favor would not have been solicited but for the sex of the person harassed.30 To prove quid pro quo sexual harassment under many U.S. jurisdictions, a plaintiff must show that: "(1) that the employee was a member of a protected class, (2) that the employee was subjected to unwelcome sexual harassment in the form of sexual advances or requests for sexual favors, (3) that the harassment complained of was based on gender, and (4) that the employee's submission to the unwelcome advances was an express or implied condition for receiving job benefits or that the employee's

 ^{26.} See, e.g., Burlington Indus., Inc. v.
 Ellerth, 524 U.S. 742, 751-52 (1998) (explaining that the terms "quid pro quo" and "hostile work environment" can be used to demarcate different types of sexual harassment claims); Karibian v.
 Columbia Univ., 14 F.3d 773, 777, 781 (2d Cir.
 1994) (holding that plaintiffs may proceed under either a quid pro quo or hostile work environment theory); Soto v.
 John Morrell, 285 F. Supp.
 2d 1146, 1169 (N.D.
-Iowa 2003) (explaining that Title VII recognizes both quid pro quo and hostile work environment claims).
+Iowa, 2003) (explaining that Title VII recognizes both quid pro quo and hostile work environment claims).